Reading Time: 5 minutes

 There is nothing quite as special as the bond between sisters, and though it may be hard to watch your sister grieve, your love and support will be a bright light in her darkest days.

-“Is solace anywhere more comforting than in the arms of a sister?” -Alice Walker
+“Is solace anywhere more comforting than in the arms of a sister?”~ Alice Walker

-by Jenna Bruce, Tippecanoe Memory Gardens Contributor
+By Jenna Bruce, Blog Contributor